datalush/timbre-tsf/README.md

 ### File Format

-This implementation aims for **binary compatibility** with the TsFile format specification version 2.1.0 from Apache IoTDB.
+This implementation is based on the **Apache IoTDB TsFile format specification** version 2.1.0, providing compatibility with the TsFile ecosystem while optimizing for Rust performance.

 ### Rust Versions